Taling Chan: The Local Bangkok Market Tourists Miss

 • MRT: Take the Blue Line to Bang Khun Non station.
 From there, it’s a short 8-10 minute ride by taxi or motorbike.

-• Bus: If you’re on a budget, Bus 79 goes directly from the Pratunam area, but be prepared for a longer journey—about 1 hour and 15 minutes.
+• Bus: If you’re on a budget, Bus 79 goes directly from the Pratunam area, but be prepared for a longer journey (about 1 hour and 15 minutes).
+Stops at Central World, Siam Paragon, BTS Ratchathewi, and along Ratchadamnoen Klang road (near Khao San).
+Takes about 45 minutes, costs under 20 THB.
+Get off at the 7-11 next to the market entrance.
 Personally, I prefer the faster taxi or MRT option.

-Taling Chan floating market is only open on Saturdays and Sundays, from 8:30am to 3:30pm, so it's best visited during the mornings or lunch time.
+Taling Chan floating market is only open on Saturdays and Sundays, from 8:30am to 3:30pm, so it's best to visit during the mornings or lunch time.

 Exploring Taling Chan Floating Market